The Best TV Wall Mount, According to Happy Homeowners

 There are three basic styles of TV wall mounts, and the differences come down mostly to their flexibility.

-- Fixed TV wall mounts are the simplest, least expensive type (generally running between $20 and $50).
+- Fixed TV wall mounts are the simplest, least expensive type.
 These hold the TV nearly flush against the wall, lending a clean, contemporary look to the room.
 It also means, however, that you cannot tilt or adjust the angle of the screen; it faces straight forward at all times.
 If you always sit in the same spot to watch TV and have the wall space to mount the unit so the screen’s center is at your eye-level while seated, a fixed mount can be a fine choice.
 Just be aware of potential glare coming through windows at different times of the day.
 If you must mount the TV near a window, you may need to draw the blinds to prevent glare from reflecting on the screen.
 Also, be aware that a fixed mount restricts access to the back of the TV, so if you frequently need to reach the ports located there, a fixed mount is not for you.

 - Tilting TV wall mounts let you adjust the angle of the screen up and down between five and 15 degrees; they do not enable side-to-side positioning.
 To allow enough room for tilting, expect the wall mount to hold the television around two inches away from the wall.
 Tilting TV mounts are a good choice if you always sit in the same spot facing the TV, but need to hang the television a little higher than eye level—over a fireplace, for example.
 These types of wall mounts also give you a bit of flexibility to avoid glare from windows or room lights.
-Expect to pay between $40 to $100 for a sturdy model capable of supporting a large television.

 Size, Weight, and Mounting Concerns